-ACM Chief Executive Officer, Pittsburgh, PA, USA
+ACM Chief Executive Officer

 Vicki Hanson is a past President of ACM and currently serves as ACM’s Chief Executive Officer.